Thursday, May 7, 2020 / by Lacey Parker

 The most scenic and diverse trail with waterfalls, old growth groves and ruins of an eloquent old stone building, can be found right in the city.

 The perfect place to catch the sunset on Mt Hood and a stellar spot for camping.
-The t ...
+The trail around th ...